Akshay Kumar: Philanthropy and social service

 Kumar is one of India's most philanthropic celebrities, does a lot of helps and donations, continues the good work offscreen with his philanthropy and services.
 He and his co-star Tamannaah Bhatia donated all the clothes from their film 2014 Entertainment to an animal welfare charity.
 Youth Organisation in Defence of Animals (YODA) is an organisation which works for the welfare of street animals.
 He has also donated ₹5 million to Salman Khan's Being Human Foundation.
 Kumar also had donated a sum of ₹9 million to drought hit farmers in Maharashtra in 2015, Khan himself tweeted on Twitter.
 Kumar also helped a contestant of TV reality show Khatron Ke Khiladi by giving him Rs.
-25 lakh after knowing that the contestant needed the prize money of the show for his father's cancer treatment.
+2.5 million after knowing that the contestant needed the prize money of the show for his father's cancer treatment.
 He has also donated ₹5 million to aid drought affected people through the Maharashtra government's Jalyukt Shivar Abhiyan.
 In March 2013, he started a 30-bed cancer shelter for policemen in Naigaon.
 In December 2013, Vishwas Nangre Patil, Additional Commissioner of Police, West Mumbai visited his gym along with several trainee officers.
 Acid attack survivor Laxmi Agarwal, on whose life Deepika Padukone's Chapaak was based is also an activist.
 Some years ago, she was struggling to make ends meet.
 Kumar came to her rescue and transferred Rs.
-5 Lakh into her account so that she could fend for herself until she found a job, because medals, awards and certificates don't pay the bills.
+500,000 into her account so that she could fend for herself until she found a job, because medals, awards and certificates don't pay the bills.

 He launched an insurance scheme for the registered stunt directors in 2017.
 The family of deceased stunt director Abdul Sattar Munna has received a compensation of Rs.
-20 lakh under the same scheme.
+2 million under the same scheme.
 Now, the actor has been asked to help those stunt choreographers who are above 55 years of age and therefore, aren't eligible to have insurance in their name.

 During the promotions of Rustom, Kumar expressed his wish of serving the nation but destiny held something else in store for him.
 He has played a soldier in Holiday and Kesari, a special agent in Baby and a naval officer in Rustom.
 The actor was applauded by many for showing his concern towards the families of 12 slain jawans of the Central Reserve Police Force (CRPF) who were killed in Chhattisgarh's Sukma district on Saturday, 11 March 2017.
 He donated Rs.
-1.08 crore to the families of the martyred jawans.
+10.8 million to the families of the martyred jawans.
 In August 2016, Kumar had donated Rs.
-80 lakh to the families of army men.
-He gave Rs 5 lakh to each family and said our soldiers need money along with "samman".
+8 million to the families of army men.
+He gave Rs 500,000 to each family and said our soldiers need money along with "samman".
 In October 2016, Akshay donated Rs.
-9 lakh to the family of a martyred BSF jawan.
+900,000 to the family of a martyred BSF jawan.